 - 2.1 ELEXON received seven responses to this consultation, and these are summarised below.
-Note one response only gave a view on the first two questions, and one said that "it depends" for question three meaning we only have five responses for question three and six responses for questions four to seven. - 2.2 The BSC Section T paragraph 1.81 states that:

-"DMAT shall be 1MWh or such other amount (in MWh) as the Panel may from time to time determine, after consultation with, the Transmission Company and Trading Parties and subject to the approval of the Authority."

-2.3 The Transmission Company have not made a formal reply to the consultation as the Imbalance Price is primarily a signal for market participants.
+Note one respondent only gave a view on the first two questions, and one said that "it depends" for question three, meaning we only have five responses for question three and six responses for questions four to seven. - 2.2 The BSC Section T paragraph 1.81 states that: - "DMAT shall be 1MWh or such other amount (in MWh) as the Panel may from time to time determine, after consultation with, the Transmission Company and Trading Parties and subject to the approval of the Authority." - 2.3 The Transmission Company have not made a formal reply to the consultation.
+When asked why they have not responded, the Transmission Company stated: "The Transmission Company have not made a formal reply to the consultation as the Imbalance Price is primarily a signal for market participants"